 - Difficulty closing your lips comfortably

 If you think you may be a candidate for corrective jaw surgery, we encourage you to contact our office for an initial consultation.
-Dr. Price has undergone extensive surgical training and education, making him uniquely qualified to examine and treat irregularities of the facial skeleton.
+Our surgeons have undergone extensive surgical training and education, making them uniquely qualified to examine and treat irregularities of the facial skeleton.
 We will work closely with your orthodontist to plan and execute your procedure once we determine that you are a candidate.

 When you choose to undergo orthognathic surgery, your orthodontist will begin by preparing your jaws and teeth with braces.
-Then Dr. Price will separate your jaw, move the bones to their new permanent position, and secure them in place.
+Then your surgeon will separate your jaw, move the bones to their new permanent position, and secure them in place.
 Your orthodontist can then make any additional corrections needed to finish the bite before removing your braces.

 If you think you may need corrective jaw surgery, we encourage you to schedule a consultation at Utah Facial & Oral Surgery.
 Our skilled office staff and extensively trained surgical team are pleased to help in any way possible to restore your oral function to achieve a positive result.

-Where can I get orthognathic/corrective jaw surgery in Salt Lake and Utah Counties?
+Where can I get jaw surgery in Salt Lake and Utah Counties?

 Utah Facial & Oral Surgery in South Jordan, UT, offers various oral surgical procedures and treatments, including orthognathic/corrective jaw surgery.
-Dr. Christopher Price serves the Salt Lake and Utah Counties area.
+We serve the Salt Lake and Utah Counties area.